 How to get there

 Varaždin is located 80 km North of Zagreb and the best way to get there is by car.
-Cities are connected with highway, so it’s a nice one hour drive from Croatia’s capital.
-You can also get there with a train or bus, but I wouldn’t recommend it, because it can take a lot of time and be a bit pricey for the service you are getting.
+Cities are connected with the highway, so it’s a nice one hour drive from Croatia’s capital.
+You can also get there on a train or bus, but I wouldn’t recommend it, because it can take a lot of time and be a bit pricey for the service you are getting.

 A day in Varaždin – Itinerary